 The stove cost about $3,200 installed, but it qualified for a Federal Tax Credit for efficiency.
 So even though it cost about about 2.5x as new furnace, the payoff would happen much faster.
 This is due to the wood pellets being far cheaper than natural gas (as of this writing).
 Purchasing 1.5 tons of premium pellets costs $375, which will last us the entire year.
 This is less than half the cost of our natural gas for the winter months.
 So we are saving about $1,000-$375= $625 a year, or about $125 a month (5 months of heating).
 Therefore, the stove should pay itself off in about 5 years.

 - Very efficient.
 I think they rate our Harman XXV stove around 85%, which is about the same as a middle-of-the-road gas furnace.
 The one thing people overlook is a pellet stove heats the air and circulates it within the house.
 A furnace heats the air and distributes it through ducts.
 Sometimes these ducts run through exterior walls, crawlspaces and attics where a lot of heat is lost to conduction heating nonliving spaces.
 So the pellet stove really is more efficient than a furnace once you take this into consideration.

 - Pellets are a lot cheaper than natural gas.
 Pellets are usually made from wood byproducts, like sawdust that is usually thrown away.
 Some pellets also contain corn husks which are also normally just thrown away.
 Point being, pellets are made from “trash” products which means they are cheap.
 A 40 lbs bag costs about $5.00 (as of 2020).
 You can get them cheaper if you buy them by the pallet.

 - Self-starting, auto feeding and completely safe to leave unattended.
 This is different than a wood burning stove.

 - Very cheap to install.
-Ours only cost $150 and we had to vent it horizontally out a wall.
+Ours only cost $150 to install and we had to vent it horizontally out a wall.